Expert guidance, tools, and tips based on the latest parenting and child development research.

 The data is concerning.

 Freshmen are particularly vulnerable because they are simultaneously adjusting to independence while losing daily connection with the people who know them best.
+Their parents.

 Parents remain one of the most powerful protective factors in young adults’ lives.
 Research consistently shows that supportive parent relationships improve resilience, academic persistence, and mental health.